Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 	The language techniques used, referencing to the surfer as "him" and not "me" or "myself"
 4. Imagery
 	1. There are a range of distinctive images in this poem.
 How many can you identify?
 Which image do you think is the most powerful?
 Why?
-	I've circled 8 types of imagery,
+	I've circled 8 types of imagery, personally I find the line with "and sea crouches on sand, fawning and mouthing" to be the easiest to understand with a powerful meaning behind it: the ocean is hungry, waiting for prey to eat up
-	1. Find a key image from each stanza that represents the changing relationship between the surfer and the ocean
+	2. Find a key image from each stanza that represents the changing relationship between the surfer and the ocean

-	2. Why do you think it's appropriate to compare the sea to a grey-wolf?
+	3. Why do you think it's appropriate to compare the sea to a grey-wolf?
 In what ways are they similar?
 ## My rewrite of the poem
 As I cast off into the blue;
 climbing against the waves, drifting through the spume,